-Rice University's program leading to the Bachelor of Science in Bioengineering (BSB) is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The program leading to the BS in Bioengineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Bioengineering, Biomedical and Similarly Named Engineering Program Criteria.

 Program Educational Objectives for the BSB

 ABET Program educational objectives (PEOs) are broad statements that describe what graduates are expected to attain within a few years after graduation.

 The overall goal of Rice's BSB program is to prepare graduates to succeed in professional careers by equipping them with the conceptual and technical expertise sought after by top graduate and medical schools, as well as companies seeking technical skills in bioengineering.
 Recognizing that graduates may embark on a number of different educational and career paths, the PEOs that graduates are expected to exhibit or achieve with the BSB from Rice University are:

 - Graduates demonstrate technical and/or professional skills, which may include engineering problem-solving, scientific inquiry, and/or engineering design, to solve challenging problems in bioengineering and related fields.